FIVE MOST SURPRISING FINDS

 The Historical Pattern

-What makes the current moment so dangerous is not merely the scale of projected displacement but the velocity.
+What makes the current moment so dangerous is not merely the scale of projected displacement.
+It is the velocity.
 Previous automation waves unfolded over decades, allowing at least some adaptation.
 The mechanization of agriculture took thirty years to fully displace Southern Black farmworkers.

 AI Automation Risk by Occupation Category